Quasi-pole inflation in metric-affine gravity: Conclusions

-\acknowledgments This work was supported by the Estonian Research Council grants PRG1055, RVTT3, RVTT7 and the CoE program TK202 ``Foundations of the Universe".
+This work was supported by the Estonian Research Council grants PRG1055, PRG1677, RVTT3, RVTT7, TARISTU24-TK10, TARISTU24-TK3 and the CoE program TK202 ``Foundations of the Universe".
 This article is based upon work from the COST Actions CosmoVerse CA21136 and BridgeQG CA23130 supported by COST (European Cooperation in Science and Technology).